LoganDavidTalbot/IntelligentAppFactory/docs/well-architected/overview.md

 # Productionizing Intelligent Apps

-Evaluating Intelligent Apps it is common to do a proof of concept (PoC) which can be done fairly quickly.
+Evaluating Intelligent Apps, it is common to do a proof of concept (PoC) which can be done fairly quickly.
 This can cause a common miss conception that Intelligent Apps are easy to build and can be ready to passed to users in production in a matter of days.
-This could not be further of the truth and in order to make intelligent application production ready you will need to consider these items which are modeled around cloud hyper-scalers Well-Architected Framework[^1] [^2] [^3].
+This could not be further of the truth and in order to make intelligent applications production ready you will need to consider these items which are modeled around cloud hyper-scalers Well-Architected Framework[^1] [^2] [^3].

 <div class="grid cards" markdown>